9 Tips To Create Effective Content For Your Link-Building Strategy

 3. Email finding and email validation tools to find the email addresses of those blogs

-4. Email sending tools to reach out to and follow up with them
+4. Email sending tools to reach out to and follow up with the valid addresses from your email verification tool

 Beyond that, there are also a few different link building strategies you can use to pitch those bloggers to link to you.